decoderman/amtm/README.md

 amtm is a front end that manages popular scripts for wireless routers running [Asuswrt-Merlin](https://github.com/RMerl) firmware.

+Starting with Asuswrt-Merlin 384.15, amtm is included in the firmware.

+**The file /amtm_fw/amtm is for firmware inclusion only**.
+Use the install link on this page to install the regular version on Asuswrt-Merlin firmware older than 384.15.

+See the Asuswrt-Merlin wiki for the [usage of this firmware version](https://github.com/RMerl/asuswrt-merlin/wiki/AMTM).

 News and more about amtm at [Diversion - the Router Adblocker](https://diversion.ch).
 Discussion about amtm [amtm - the SNBForum Asuswrt-Merlin Terminal Menu](https://www.snbforums.com/threads/amtm-the-snbforums-asuswrt-merlin-terminal-menu.42415/).